 Modern, open-road electronic tolling minimizes congestion and pollution by eliminating the need to stop at a toll booth and allowing vehicles to maintain travel speeds through the toll collection area.
 There is no toll plaza to slow traffic, and cash is not accepted.
 Each transaction is photographed for accuracy and transaction verification.
 Transactions may take up to 48 hours to post for review and/or payment.
-E-ZPass accounts are debited electronically for tolls incurred, and vehicles traveling without a valid E-ZPass are invoiced by mail for their travel fees.
+E-ZPass accounts are debited electronically for tolls incurred, and vehicles traveling without a valid E-ZPass are invoiced by mail for their travel fees if not resolved via an authorized third-party payment service.

 No, the toll cameras are narrowly focused on the front and rear bumper sections of the vehicle and used for license plate identification only.
 Although multiple images of each vehicle are collected from each crossing, the images do not capture any portion of the passenger cabin.
-Identification of the driver is not relevant to toll travel.
-The vehicle’s registered owner is responsible for any toll charges incurred, so it’s important to keep your contact information current with the Department of Motor Vehicles.
+Identification of the driver is not relevant to tolled travel.
+The vehicle’s registered owner is ultimately responsible for any toll charges incurred, so it’s important to keep your contact information up-to-date with the Department of Motor Vehicles.

 Yes, the SNJB’s electronic tolling area incorporates three overlapping systems designed to identify individual vehicles based on weight and axle count in conjunction with the multi-angle camera images.
 All lanes, including the shoulder, are visible to the cameras.